phriscage/beer-app/README.md

 ## <a name="development"></a>Development:
 Build and run the development environment as a Node instance and Docker application locally.
+You can specify configuration variables if needed via command line.I.E. `CLIENT_ID=1234 npm run dev`.
 Make changes accordingly.

 Frontend: